 I used to use the full-page spread, but I realised after a while, I didn’t need them.
 I don’t usually write out full sentences to describe my tasks, and it tends to get too long-winded if I did.
 Not to mention, if my tasks weren’t full sentences, I would be wasting a lot of space, which could have been used for much more useful things, like trackers, and reminders.
 It took a while for me to figure out, and last year, when I tried out the layout, I thought I’d try different styles of it too, but in the end, the standard split was what I found easiest to deal with.

 Of course, I’m not saying that you’d find it easy to deal with too, we’re all different, and we have different preferences.
 So, experiment, and if you find yourself losing interest in your layouts, change it up, try out other spreads.
 It’s all about experimenting and seeing what works for you.
 A bullet journal is an expression of your own creativity, while at the same time organising your life.
-You don’t need to be perfect the first-time round, it takes time to find your expression, and once you do find it, you’ll be using your journal nonstop.
+You don’t need to be perfect the first time around, it takes time to find your expression, and once you do find it, you’ll be using your journal nonstop.

 A Word Of Caution!

 It’s all well and good, if you want to track your daily habits, you can keep an eye on the things you do, and if you find yourself falling off the bandwagon, you’ll easily get back on again, but don’t overdo it.
-What I mean is, don’t track too many things, because that’s another way you can lose interest in you journal.
+What I mean is, don’t track too many things, because that’s another way you can lose interest in your journal.
 When you do, it means you’ve started micromanaging your life.

-It’s easy to start, but hard to maintain, so track a few things first, like your daily water, fruit and veg intake.
+It’s easy to start, but hard to maintain, so track a few things first, like your daily water, fruit, and veg intake.
 You can track how your exercise, or how long you’ve exercised for.
 You could also track your sleep schedule, and how many hours you sleep for, but don’t do all of them at once.
 It’s better to build up the habit of tracking your habits, before adding more and more on top.

-For example, last year, I tried to track everything I did, from my independent studies, to my daily vitamin intake.
-I tried tracking them all at once, in trackers that I’d created at the beginning of the month, but I ended up lagging behind, because I couldn’t keep up with any of them.
+For example, last year, I tried to track everything I did, from my independent studies to my daily vitamin intake.
+I tried tracking them all at once, in trackers that I’d created at the beginning of the month, but I ended up lagging behind because I couldn’t keep up with any of them.
 This year, I’ve taken it down a notch, and I only track them weekly.
 The only trackers that I do in bulk, are the collections I do at the back of my journal, like my daily exercises, my Duolingo practice, my progress on my blog, my progress on my novel, and the types of crafts I do.
 These I track daily, but on a yearly calendar.
-The reason why is because these count towards long term goals, as opposed to my daily vitamin, water and nutrient intakes, which I only keep an eye on, because of my lifestyle and diet.
+The reason why is because these count towards long-term goals, as opposed to my daily vitamin, water, and nutrient intakes, which I only keep an eye on, because of my lifestyle and diet.

 So, figure out the purpose of your bullet journal, don’t try to do everything at once.
-In my case, I figured that my journal’s purpose was to help me keep up with my blog activities, and my daily intakes.
+In my case, I figured that my journal’s purpose was to help me keep up with my blog activities and my daily intakes.
 That’s it.
 Nothing else.
-I’ll only add extra trackers, if I feel like I can keep up with them.
+I’ll only add extra trackers if I feel like I can keep up with them.
 The same should apply to you too.
 Start with what you’re most concerned about, and if you feel like you could add a little more to your bullet journal, then add them, at least for the time being.
-You don’t have to keep track of these extras all year, unless you feel like it’s something you want to do.
+You don’t have to keep track of these extras all year unless you feel like it’s something you want to do.

-Alright, It’s Your Turn!
+All right, It’s Your Turn!

 Ok, so that’s a lot of information to take in, right?
 I’ll leave you here for now, then.
-In any case, like I said before, start simple, start small, and once you’re ready you can build up those doodles and styles.
+In any case, as I said before, start simple, start small, and once you’re ready you can build up those doodles and styles.
 When you’ve got the hang of it, you’ll start doing those crazy things you see on Pinterest and Instagram!

 Anyway, I’ll see you guys next time!
-In the meantime, don’t forget to like, subscribe, follow and share for the latest updates, and new posts here on Feather’s Charm!
+In the meantime, don’t forget to like, subscribe, follow and share for the latest updates and new posts here on Feather’s Charm!